-- 2.6.1 Subject to clauses 2.6.3 and 2.13.7, before the start of each disclosure year commencing with, for Vector the disclosure year 2014, and for MDL the disclosure year 2015, every GTB must - (1) Complete an AMP that- - (a) relates to the gas transmission services supplied by the GTB; - (b) meets the purposes of AMP disclosure set out in clause 2.6.2; - (c) has been prepared in accordance with Attachment A to this determination; - (d) contains the information set out in the schedules described in clause 2.6.6; - (e) contains the Report on Asset Management Maturity as described in Schedule 13; - (2) Complete the Report on Asset Management Maturity in accordance with the requirements specified in Schedule 13; and - (3) Publicly disclose the AMP.
+- 2.6.1 Subject to clause 2.6.3, before the start of each disclosure year, every GTB must - (1) Complete an AMP that- - (a) relates to the gas transmission services supplied by the GTB; - (b) meets the purposes of AMP disclosure set out in clause 2.6.2; - (c) has been prepared in accordance with Attachment A to this determination; - (d) contains the information set out in the schedules described in clause 2.6.6; - (e) contains the Report on Asset Management Maturity as described in Schedule 13; - (2) Complete the Report on Asset Management Maturity in accordance with the requirements specified in Schedule 13; and - (3) Publicly disclose the AMP.

-- 2.6.2 The purposes of AMP disclosure referred to in subclause 2.6.1(1)(b) are that the AMP - (1) Must provide sufficient information for interested persons to assess whether- - (a) assets are being managed for the long term; - (b) the required level of performance is being delivered; and - (c) costs are efficient and performance efficiencies are being achieved; - (2) Must be capable of being understood by interested persons with a reasonable understanding of the management of infrastructure assets; - (3) Should provide a sound basis for the ongoing assessment of asset-related risks, particularly high impact asset-related risks. - 2.6.3 Subject to clauses 2.6.4 and 2.13.7, a GTB may elect to complete and publicly disclose an AMP update, as described in clause 2.6.5, before the start of a disclosure year, instead of an AMP, as described in clause 2.6.1(1), unless the start of that disclosure year is- - (1) between 6 (inclusive) and 18 months after the start of the DPP regulatory period; or - (2) between 18 (inclusive) and 30 months before the start of the next DPP regulatory period. - 2.6.4 A GTB must not complete and publicly disclose an AMP update instead of an AMP if it has not previously publicly disclosed an AMP under clause 2.6.1. - 2.6.5 For the purpose of clause 2.6.3, the AMP update must- - (1) Relate to the gas transmission services supplied by the GTB; - (2) Identify any material changes to the network development plans disclosed in the last AMP under clause 14 of Attachment A or in the last AMP update disclosed under this clause; - (3) Identify any material changes to the lifecycle asset management (maintenance and renewal) plans disclosed in the last AMP pursuant to clause 15 of Attachment A or in the last AMP update disclosed under this clause;
+- 2.6.2 The purposes of AMP disclosure referred to in subclause 2.6.1(1)(b) are that the AMP - (1) Must provide sufficient information for interested persons to assess whether- - (a) assets are being managed for the long term; - (b) the required level of performance is being delivered; and - (c) costs are efficient and performance efficiencies are being achieved; - (2) Must be capable of being understood by interested persons with a reasonable understanding of the management of infrastructure assets; - (3) Should provide a sound basis for the ongoing assessment of asset-related risks, particularly high impact asset-related risks. - 2.6.3 Subject to clause 2.6.4, a GTB may elect to complete and publicly disclose an AMP update, as described in clause 2.6.5, before the start of a disclosure year, instead of an AMP, as described in clause 2.6.1(1), unless the start of that disclosure year is- - (1) between 6 (inclusive) and 18 months after the start of the DPP regulatory period; or - (2) between 18 (inclusive) and 30 months before the start of the next DPP regulatory period. - 2.6.4 A GTB must not complete and publicly disclose an AMP update instead of an AMP if it has not previously publicly disclosed an AMP under clause 2.6.1. - 2.6.5 For the purpose of clause 2.6.3, the AMP update must- - (1) Relate to the gas transmission services supplied by the GTB; - (2) Identify any material changes to the network development plans disclosed in the last AMP under clause 14 of Attachment A or in the last AMP update disclosed under this clause; - (3) Identify any material changes to the lifecycle asset management (maintenance and renewal) plans disclosed in the last AMP pursuant to clause 15 of Attachment A or in the last AMP update disclosed under this clause;